spacelift-io/user-documentation/docs/product/billing/stripe.md

 # Stripe

 The default payment method for Spacelift utilizes Stripe.
-If you have any billing questions related to your account, please [Contact Us](https://spacelift.io/contact).
+If you have any billing questions related to your account, please [Contact Us](https://spacelift.io/contact){: rel="nofollow"}.

 ## Billing Guide